Richard (Dick) Proenneke (you may click on the two photos above and the two photos below for a larger view)

 Anyone who has heard of Dick Proenneke can not help but feel attracted to who he was and what he did.
 His is the story of someone who forsook all else to pursue his dream.
 It was a pleasure to grow up knowing him as a good family friend.

-My grandfather, Leon "Babe" Alsworth not only took Dick to Twin Lakes for the first time, but he and his wife, Mary, became his lifeline and contact with the rest of the world for many years.
+My grandfather, Leon "Babe" Alsworth would fly Dick to and from Twin Lakes.
+Babe and his wife, Mary, became Dick's good friends as well as his lifeline and contact with the rest of the world for many years.
 Grandpa would stop in with Dick's supplies, mail, and news on floats in summer and on skis in the winter.

 As a boy my father, Glen Alsworth, Sr., would fly to Twin Lakes with his father to drop supplies and visit with Dick.
 Through the years he would travel there often; first as a student pilot with Grandpa, and later on his own, taking over the support flights for Dick where his father left off.

 I was very fortunate that my father continued the tradition with me.
 I recall flying with him to Dick's as a child.
 Dick would always welcome the company and had priceless new discoveries to share.
 Fox dens, snowy owls, baby moose, river polished rocks, friendly birds that would eat from your hand, and the best blue berry patches were some of the many things I took in wide-eyed as a child on visits to Twin Lakes.